snakemode/deno-code-sandbox/README.md

 * Deno installed
 * A Deno Deploy account
-* A Deno Deploy Access Token
+* A Deno Deploy access token
-* A Deno Subhosting Account and Organisation Created
+* A Deno Subhosting Account with an Organization created

-Once you have youur accounts, you'll need to create a `.env` file in the root of the project with the following contents:
+Once you have your accounts, you'll need to create a `.env` file in the root of the project with the following contents:

 ```text
 DEPLOY_ORG_ID=283....